Giving back to archaeology

 He was in command of three outposts of Steinaecker’s Horse namely this one, the nearby one at Gomondwane and the one at Crocodile Bridge.
 After the War he became a game ranger in the Sabi game reserve (later Kruger Park).

 Apart from being a very large site it used to host the cattle of Gray and some local people before the War.
 During the War it was used by Steinaecker’s Horse to keep the cattle that they confiscated from local people and some of the Boer farmers such as Abel Erasmus.
 As a result the site has many refuse middens in which cultural material is mixed with remains of cattle kraals.
 During the 2010 excavation the human remains of five individuals were unearthed here.
-Another one was unearthed during 2011.
+Another one was unearthed during 2011, one in 2014 and two in 2015.

 SanParks have approved a three year plan for research on the Gaza Gray sites.
 These will be dealt with between 2014 and 2016.